The Impetus for If I Die…

 Each bank or savings and loan is likely to have their own particular power-of-attorney form.
 Before you go to the trouble of finding or visiting a notary public to verify the signatures on a power-of-attorney form, pick up a form from each bank or savings and loan at which you have an account.

 Essential Document Locator

 The Essential Document Locator Form (PDF or DOC) tells if you have a safe deposit box and how to access it as well as where to find your will and your Five Wishes among other necessary information including where to find your original Social Security card—the nursing home was insisting on seeing my friend's original card.
-In the first weeks after his attack, my friend was not able to think clearly let alone remember details such as where to find an original SSN card!
+In the first weeks after his attack, my friend was not able to think clearly, let alone remember details such as where to find his original SSN card!

 The Medical History is a four-part form consisting of lists of your current healthcare providers (PDF or DOC), a detailed history of your past personal medical issues (PDF or DOC), a family health history (PDF or DOC), and current medications (PDF or DOC).

 The Current Health Care Providers and Current Medications comes in handy right now whatever your health; I take a copy anytime I visit a new doctor; I always take a copy of Current Medications when I go to the pharmacy to be sure that any new medications won't conflict with my current drugs AND to the doctor’s office as they’re always wanting to know (or verify) what I’m taking.
 If you have siblings, children, or grandchildren, complete the Family History section and send a copy to everyone in your family.
 It's also a great excuse for you to talk to older relatives about any health information they can remember.